Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

 \subsection{Accuracy and Computational Time}

-We have already underlined that FGMC is more general than the existing exact decomposition algorithms.
-In this subsection, we show that the new technique is as accurate as the existing simulation methods, and that the computational time is lower by at least one order of magnitude in all observed cases.

-We consider for the comparison all processes in Table \ref{tab:exactliterature}; for what concerns their exact decomposition schemes, when more than one technique exists, we implement the fastest (and most recently published) algorithm for each class: \textit{Algorithm 1} and \textit{Algorithm 2} in \citet{sabino2022fast} for Finite Variation OU-TS and TS-OU, \textit{Algorithm 1} in \citet{sabino2022cgmy} for Finite Activity OU-TS, \textit{Algorithm 3.1} in \citet{sabino2023normal} for Finite and Infinite Variation OU-NTS, and \textit{Algorithm 1} in \citet{sabino2022exact} for Finite and Infinite Variation NTS-OU.
+We consider for the comparison all processes listed in Table \ref{tab:exactliterature}.
+When more than one ED scheme exists, we implement the fastest (and most recently published) algorithm for each class: \textit{Algorithm 1} and \textit{Algorithm 2} in \citet{sabino2022fast} for finite-variation OU-TS and TS-OU, \textit{Algorithm 1} in \citet{sabino2022cgmy} for finite-activity OU-TS, \textit{Algorithm 3.1} in \citet{sabino2023normal} for finite- and infinite-variation OU-NTS, and \textit{Algorithm 1} in \citet{sabino2022exact} for finite- and infinite-variation NTS-OU.\footnote{ To sample the required TS r.v.s, besides the standard acceptance/rejection algorithm in \citet{brix1999}, we have implemented the fast algorithms proposed in \citet{devroye2009} and \citet{hofert2011}, following the joint implementations suggested in the latter paper.
+These algorithms for simulating TS r.v.s can be up to 50 times faster than the one in \citet{brix1999} for the parameters considered in the numerical analysis, but in any case they are at least one order of magnitude slower than the proposed FGMC algorithm.
+Details are available upon request. }